The 4 stages to passing kidney stones

 Stage Two

-Stage Two of Passing a Kidney Stone
+Illustration showing Stage 2 of Passing a Kidney Stone

 Once the kidney stone leaves the physical kidney itself, it will now be traveling down the path of your ureter.
 Ureters are the tubules that carry urine from the kidneys down to the bladder (see Figure A).
 The trouble is, the average human ureter is roughly 3-4mm in exterior diameter (interior diameter is about 2-3mm) and about 10-12 inches long.
 Kidney stones can range in size considerably.
 But, anything over 2mm, you’re going to feel.